Class 8 Exam > Class 8 Notes > Social Studies (SST) Class 8 > Short & Long Answer Question- How, When and Where

 Ans: Official records do not always help us understand what other people in the country felt and what lay behind their actions.
 For that, we have diaries of people, accounts of pilgrims and travelers, autobiographies of important personalities, and popular books, etc. that were sold in the local bazaars.
 With the spread of the printing press, newspapers came to be published and issues began to be debated in public.
 Leaders and reformers wrote.
 To spread their ideas, and poets and novelists wrote to express their feelings.

-Ans: The British conquered India in the following ways:
+Ans: The British conquered India through several key strategies:

-(c) They brought changes in rulers and tastes, customs, and practices.
+• They implemented changes in rulers, as well as in local tastes, customs, and practices.

 Long Answer Type Questions

-Ans: The British gave much importance to the practice of surveying because they believed that a country had to be properly known before it could be effectively administered.
-Therefore, they carried out detailed surveys by the early 19th century in order to map the entire country:
+Ans: The British placed significant importance on the practice of surveying because they believed that a country needed to be well understood before it could be effectively administered.
+Consequently, they conducted detailed surveys by the early 19th century to map the entire country:

-• They made efforts to know the topography, the soil quality, the flora, the fauna, the local histories and the cropping pattern.
+• They sought to understand the topography, soil quality, flora, fauna, local histories, and cropping patterns.

-• They also introduced census operations, held at the interval of every ten years from the end of the 19th century.
-They prepared detailed records of the number of people in all the provinces of India, noting information on castes, religions, and occupations separately.
+• They introduced census operations, conducted every ten years from the end of the 19th century, preparing detailed records of the population across all provinces of India, noting information on castes, religions, and occupations separately.

 The document Class 8 History Chapter 1 Question Answers - How, When and Where is a part of the Class 8 Course Social Studies (SST) Class 8.